Cycling regulations in Houston, TX

 There are often regulations in other jurisdictions, including college campuses and military bases.

-See below for state laws and municipal regulations that influence your bicycle riding in Houston.
+See below for the municipal ordinances that apply to riding your bike in Houston.

 Houston Code of Ordinances | Chapter 45 – Traffic